ey242/KiVA/README.md

 * For *KiVA*: we provide the exact stitched image format (stitching images of objects before and after transformation) shown to models & humans in every trial under the stimuli/stitched_KiVA folder.
+* We provide the individual (without stitching) images of each object before and after transformation under the stimuli/KiVA folder.

 * For *KiVA-adults*: we provide the exact stitched image format (stitching images of objects before and after transformation) shown to models & humans in every trial under the stimuli/stitched_KiVA-adults folder.
 * We provide the individual (without stitching) images of each object before and after transformation under the stimuli/KiVA-adults folder.

 * We provide the individual PNG images for each object (sourced from [1] and [2]) in its original format under the objects folder.

-The python scripts that run the experiments (as outlined below) use the images under Stimuli to construct our trial.
+The python scripts that run the experiments (as outlined below) use the images under the stimuli folder to construct our trial.

 ## Benchmarking the Models